Mattress & Upholstery

 Urine

 Urine stains on the mattress are very common.
-Whether it comes to human or animal urine, there are some natural homemade cleaners that have been tested and proven to work.
+Whether it comes to human or animal urine, some natural homemade cleaners have been tested and proven to work.
 Of course, keep in mind that the longer the pee stays on your mattress, the tougher it will be to get it out completely.

 Step-by-step cleaning of the urine stains on the mattress: